 Scholarship for Poestenkill Graduating Students

-For the third year, the Poestenkill Library Board of Trustees is pleased to offer a $250 scholarship to a graduating high school senior who is a resident of Poestenkill and plans to enter a two- or four- year college program this fall.
+The Poestenkill Library Board of Trustees is pleased to offer a $500 scholarship to a graduating high school senior who is a resident of Poestenkill and plans to enter a two- or four- year college program this fall.
 This is the fourth year this award has been offered.

 The Leo B. Clement Memorial Scholarship is funded by a generous gift from Alma Clement in memory of her late husband.
 Mrs. Clement established this fund specifically for scholarship purposes to a high school senior who loves reading.